 NOTE 2 The geotechnical design of bearing piles and tension piles can be performed by calculation based on geotechnical investigation and / or tests.
 Further guidance can be found in prEN 1997-3.

-NOTE 3 The geotechnical design of an anchor depends on the type of anchor used, e.g. grouted anchors are based on in-situ testing.
+NOTE 3 The geotechnical design of an anchor depends on the type of anchor used, e.g. grouted anchors are based on in situ testing.
 Further guidance can be found in prEN 1997-3.

 (2) Testing of class 4 sheet piles shall be in accordance with Annex B.